winfred-wong/Fake-Distance-Sensor-Simulation/README.md

 heading angle
 and distance, we can convert from polar coordinate to cartesian to draw a dot on the map and as the car moves, we will complete the map.

+## GeoGebra

+There is a .ggb file, which helps you understand and visualise the parameters used in this project.
+You can navigate to [GeoGebra](https://www.geogebra.org/calculator) to open the file and have a look to test out with different settings.